yusufcakmak/ExoPlayerSample/README.md

 player.prepare(mediaSource);
 ```

-If you use mp4,mp3, flv, ogg, mkv or other formats, you . need to use ExtractorMediaSource as a MediaSource
+If you use mp4, flv, mkv or other formats, you need to use ExtractorMediaSource as a MediaSource.
+Also we are using the ExtractorMediaSource for playing audio formats.

+Supported formats; mkv, mp4, mp3, ogg, ac3, flv, wav, flac.

 ```
 extractorsFactory = new DefaultExtractorsFactory();